-Includes Rhode Island corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Rhode Island corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 For each class of shares, list the number of shares you wish to create and their par value.
 Par value (also known as “face value”) is the price listed on stock certificates and is typically the lowest value at which a share will be traded.
 If you don’t list a par value, each share will be given a value of $0.01.

-This Rhode Island street address is where your registered agent will be available to accept legal notifications on behalf of your business.
-This address, like all the information in your Articles, will become part of the permanent public record of your corporation.
-Tip: Hire Northwest and our Rhode Island address will go here.
+For your Rhode Island Registered Agent you can list either an individual Rhode Island resident (like someone in your Rhode Island corporation) or a business that provides registered agent service (like Northwest).
+The Rhode Island street address you list here is where your registered agent will be available during business hours to accept legal notifications for your corporation.
+This address, like all the information in your articles, will become part of the permanent of public record of your corporation.
+Tip: When you hire Northwest, our information will go here.

-Your incorporator signs off on your Articles of Incorporation.
-Some people assume your incorporator has to be a director or officer, but no—it’s just someone you authorize to submit your Articles.
-You need at least one incorporator, and all incorporators must include their names and addresses.
+Your incorporator is the person who signs and submits your Articles of Incorporation.
+Incorporators must include their name and address.
+Your incorporator doesn’t have to be a director, officer, or anyone in the corporation—just a legal adult you authorize to sign and submit your form.
 Tip: We’ll be your incorporator when you hire Northwest to form your Rhode Island corporation.